IS SILENCE A VIRTUE

 Result of Rejection

-The Prophet Jeremiah, in speaking the words of the Lord, said: Hear O earth; behold, I (God) will bring evil (calamity) upon this people, even the fruit of their thoughts because they have not hearkened to my words, nor to my law, but rejected it (Jeremiah 6:19).
-Is silence a virtue in such a time; is it not a time to cry out to God in repentance!
+The Prophet Jeremiah, in speaking the words of the Lord, said: Hear O earth; behold, I (God) will bring evil (calamity) upon this people, even the fruit of their thoughts because they have not hearkened to my words, or to my law, but rejected it (Jeremiah 6:19).
+Is silence a virtue in such a time; is it not a time to cry out to God in repentance?

 Scripture reveals: If my people, which are called by my name, shall humble themselves, and pray, and seek my face; and turn from their wicked ways then will I hear from heaven, and will forgive their sin, and will heal their land (2 Chronicles 7:14).
 It was noted that while this promise was originally given regarding the people of Israel, it is applicable to all who will call on the Lord in repentance and faith.
 This verse is a high expression of God’s loving readiness to hear the prayers of a repentant people.